Here’s the thing, I love snacking. I love quick easy bites and a glass of wine while connecting with friends.

 Every once in a while my mom and I have excellent shopping days.
 You know, the ones where everything seems to fall into place.
 The jeans fit, the perfect sweater is waiting just for you, and the mega sale you weren’t expecting is going on right now.

-How to Make Asian Style Green Beans
+How to Make Spicy Chinese-Inspired Green Beans

 With a few ingredients and a little bit of time (I really mean a little), you’ll have this delicious side ready in a flash.

-Other Recipes to Serve with Spicy Green Beans
+What to Serve with Spicy Green Beans

 - Vegetable Potstickers